cariad-tech/dev_essential/doc/extern/ddl/ddl_specification.md

 |max|String|optional|Maximum value of the data type|introduced in DDL 3.0| |

-The following predefined data types are provided with @c adtf.description:
+The following predefined data types are provided with _adtf.description_:

 | Type | Description | Number of bits |
 | ---- | ----------- | -------------- |